Things to Do in Chicago

 Cloud Gate

-Cloud Gate, also known as “The Bean”, is one of the most iconic landmarks in Millennium Park.
+Cloud Gate, known as “The Bean”, is one of the most iconic landmarks in Millennium Park.
 The sculpture, which is made of stainless steel, is a must-see for any visitor to Chicago.

 Wrigley Field